 In sum, the McFaddin case stands for proposition that income received by a trust is community or separate by the same rules as would apply had the income been received outside of trust.
-And if those funds are commingled, then the separate corpus of the trust can be lost to the community, upon subsequent distributions to the beneficiaries.
+And if those funds are commingled, then the separate property in trust can be lost to the community, upon subsequent distributions to the beneficiaries.